Free Kitchen Hacks eBook

 This post may contain affiliate links.
 Please read my disclosure policy.

-Edible Brownie Batter served in a glass jar with a spoon
+Edible Brownie Batter served in a glass jar with a spoon.

 You’re probably wondering why I have to clarify that this brownie batter is edible.
-And yes, while all brownie batters are technically edible, consuming raw eggs and untreated flour does pose (a small, but avoidable) risk of ingesting harmful bacteria.
+And yes, while all brownie batters are technically edible, this recipe teaches you how to heat treat the flour and mix up a brownie batter without eggs to make a safer-to-snack-on brownie batter designed to eat with a spoon.

-And as a busy mom with a sweet tooth, having a no-bake, 10-minute, 8-ingredient recipe up my sleeve feels like a superpower!
+Plus, as a busy mom with a sweet tooth, having a no-bake, 10-minute, 8-ingredient recipe up my sleeve feels like a superpower!

 Note: this recipe is not designed to put in a pan and bake.
-If you’re looking for a baked brownie recipe, head on over to my Condensed Milk Brownies for my most popular twist on the treat, or for a more classic brownie, check out these Chocolate Chip Brownies!
+If you’re looking for a baked brownie recipe, head on over to my Condensed Milk Brownies for my most popular twist on the treat!
+Or, for a more classic brownie, check out these Chocolate Chip Brownies!

 Brownie batter in a jar surrounded by roses

-Edible Brownie Batter Ingredient Specifications
+Edible Brownie Batter Ingredient Highlights

 Unsalted butter is preferred so you can control the amount of salt.
 Most importantly, make sure the butter is completely melted.
 Dairy and unsalted plant-based both works.